dpays/esteem8app.github.io/docs/work-the-system/README.md

 # Work the system (methodology)

-This document describe the document set used to **work the ESTEEM8 system**.
+This document describe the document set used to work the Esteem8 system.

 ### What ?